 So, basically, when you create a website, you get assigned an Internet Protocol (IP) address, which relates to the geographical location of your website.
 As, Google prefers to match an Australian user with Australian websites, but when your website is based overseas, it isn’t considered an Australian website because of an overseas IP address — even if it’s an Australian business.
 Sucky Google search = sucky search engine optimisation (SEO), and that means sucky business.

-Aussie Benefit: Having your website based in Australia is much greater for your SEO than having it based overseas.
+Aussie Benefit: Having your website based in Australia can positively affect your SEO than having it based overseas.

 Tech support can fail you